gt-ospo/oss-software-preservation/README.md

 # OSS Software Preservation

 This repository documents various platforms and strategies for preserving legacy software.
 As software ages, the systems required to run it often become obsolete.
-Software preservation ensures that important digital artifacts—such as scientific tools, historical applications, vintage games, and cultural content—remain accessible in the future.
+Software preservation ensures that important digital artifacts such as scientific tools, historical applications, vintage games, and cultural content, remain accessible in the future.

 This work explores a range of open-source tools and systems that support software emulation, virtualization, and reproducibility.
 It compares their architectures, features, and use cases, and provides hands-on guides for setup and usage.